African Democratic Congress: Presidential

 In the 2007 Nigerian Presidential Election, the ADC put forth candidate Patrick Utomi.
 He obtained 50,849 votes, and placed 4th in the election.

-In the 2011 Nigerian Presidential Election, the ADC put forth candidate Rev. Peter Uchenna Nwangwu.
+In the 2011 Nigerian Presidential Election, its candidate was Rev. Peter Uchenna Nwangwu.
 He obtained 51,682 votes and placed 8th out of the 20 candidates in the election.

 In the 2015 Nigerian Presidential Election, the ADC put forth Dr. Mani Ibrahim Ahmad as their candidate.
 He obtained 29,666 votes which was 0.10% of the votes cast.
 He placed 7th out of 14 candidates.

 In the 2019 Nigerian Presidential Election, the ADC put forth candidate Obadiah Mailafia.
 He obtained 97,874 votes and placed 4th out of 73 candidates in the election.